Low/No Risk Sexual Practices

-There are a great number of sexual practices that are low risk or no risk for HIV transmission that you and a partner can enjoy.
+There are a number of sexual practices that present no or low risk for HIV transmission that you and a partners can enjoy.
 These include the following:

 Massage and rubbing bodies against each other presents no risk of passing on HIV.

 You cannot acquire or pass on HIV by rimming (licking or eating out someone’s arse).
 However, hepatitis A and gut infections such as shigella are easily passed on this way.